moscibrodzka/ipole-lic/README.md

 ipole-lic is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+How to use the code?
+make
+./lic ipole.dat
+three new images in ppm forma will be created ipole_fnu.ppm - image of Stokes I in linear (or other) scale ipole_lfnu.ppm - image of Stokes I in logarithmic scale ipole_lic.ppm - lic image